 When we think about where the highest ski resort on Earth lies, visions of Switzerland, Austria, France, & Colorado fill our minds.
 Reality is strikingly different.

-The highest ski resort on Earth lives at only 16° south of the equator in the South American country of Bolivia and is called Chacaltaya (bridge of ice in the Aymara Indian language).
+The highest ski resort on Earth lives at only 16° south of the equator in the South American country of Bolivia.
+It is called Chacaltaya (bridge of ice in the Aymara Indian language).
 What Chacaltaya lacks in latitude, it makes up for in elevation.
 The ski area summit is located at 17,785-feet (that’s higher than the Mt.
 Everest base camp).

-Chacaltaya ski resort was originally created to allow good winter snow skiing from November to March every year.
+Chacaltaya ski resort was created to allow good winter snow skiing from November to March every year.
 The lift was only open on weekends due to the extreme cold of the area.
 Summer glacier skiing on the 18,000-year-old Chacaltaya glacier was possible before the glacier completely melted away in 2009 (6 years before its estimated demise).
-Big, snowy winters are the only thing that can get Chacaltaya ski lift spinning nowadays.
+Big, snowy winters are the only thing that can get the Chacaltaya ski lift spinning nowadays.

 CHACALTAYA SKI RESORT FACTS:

 – The highest lift-accessed terrain on Earth at 17,785 feet (higher than Everest base camp)

 – Rope tow Installed in 1939, runs via a car engine & allows 660 vertical feet of skiing/riding

 – 2nd closest ski resort to Earth’s equator at 16° Latitude (closest is in Indonesia…)